ericcmilligan/QuizStudyAppAndriodJava/1-overview.md

 I wish to create a test quizzer app that allows a student to create quiz sets by entering up to 20 questions attached with four answer options of their choice for each set.
-With one option for the question to be marked as correct by the user.
-There will be tagging system implemented, so question sets can be sorted into categories, allowing a question set to be included in more than one quiz I.e. a programming and C# assigned tag means the question set will be included in the C# and programming quiz categories.
+With one option for the question to be marked as correct by the student.
+There will be a tagging system implemented, so question sets can be added to categories, allowing a question set to be included in more than one quiz I.e. a programming and C# assigned tag means the question set will be included in the C# and programming categories.

 The main purpose of the app is the use of the tags to generate quiz categories that the student can play through as a quiz with their score tracked.
 Features I want to include are a high score